SFU-Cognitive-Science-Lab/DigitEyes/README.md

 We have a collection of measures to capture properties of visuo-spatial information sampling in the game, and find convincing parallels between the players' screen movements and what we already know about eye movements.

+If you'd like to recreate the analyses, we recommend that you clone/download the whole repository.

 ## Measures reported